Morton00000/FyD-1.5.1/README.md

 ***
 ###Distribution

-Anyone can redistribute the texture pack modified or not as long as Greevir and I are given credit.
+Anyone can redistribute the texture pack modified or not as long as I am given credit.

+This said I have had some help from a few community members such as Greevir and Joe9117.
 ***
 ###Usage